buildingSMART/IFC4.x-IF/tests/README.md

    - **Control parameters**, meant to support the validation of the correct creation of the model, based on the provided dataset.
 These parameters can be used also to support the **validation of import** into a receiving application.

 **Output of the test**
-The files that must be provided by the subject taking the test.
-These files will be the base to validate the test:
+The files that must be provided by the subject taking the test, which will be the base to validate the test are always:
    - n.
 1 IFC file, named using the syntax: `TestCode`_`SoftwareVendor`.`ifc` (Example: *AL22_AmazingSoft.ifc*)
    - (optionally) any other evidence of fulfillment of the informal validation criteria referenced below